iyulaev/tacotime/README.md

 =-=-= CoffeeTime Game Engine Overview =-=-=

 This is the CoffeeTime game and game engine.
-It simulates running a coffee shop It is inspired by a variety of Flash and Symbian/JavaME games which allowed the player to assume a customer-service type role.
+It simulates running a coffee shop It is inspired by a variety of Flash games which allowed the player to assume a customer-service type role.
 The players is the sole employee of a restaurant/cafe consisting of a number of machines, which can be used to produce various food items.
 Customers queue up at the front of the establishment and voice